 The Matangi area is at the southeast edge of the Waikato District Council – south east of Hamilton City and north of Cambridge Township.

-Matangi Village grew up around the crossroads centred on the Matangi Dairy Factory.
+Matangi Village grew up around the crossroads of road and rail centred on the Matangi Dairy Factory.
 This factory is evidence of more than 130 years of dairy processing in Matangi.
 Although no longer a dairy factory the factory site is now a busy home to a large number of small businesses and the buildings and site are undergoing a process of ongoing renovation and development by the owners.
 Click here for further information

 Once a factory and rural farm centre Matangi Village continues to provide a centre for school and community activities and is served by local businesses including a garage, Four Square, takeaway and café.
 Community facilities include the Matangi Hall, St. David’s church, Jack Foster Reserve, and Matangi School in the village and the Matangi recreational Reserve with Rugby fields and club rooms 3 kilometres from the village on Tauwhare Road.

 While residents choose to live in the village and semirural area, the majority of the population travel to Hamilton for education, business or employment.
 A significant number of people, however, are involved in local service, rural, horticultural, educational, hospitality and specialist businesses some of which provide services for and benefit from being close to the city.

 Community Plans and aspirations are recorded in Community Plans prepared in consultation with the community and available on the Waikato District Council website.